0xdaniooo/Daniooo-Website/README.md

 # Daniooo Website
 My personal website built with HTML, CSS, JavaScript and Bootstrap 5 where I host all my content in one convenient place.

-Check it out at https://daniooo.com
+Check it out at: https://daniooo.com

+See it in action here:

 ## About
 Back in September 2022, I had created a website under this same URL where I displayed nearly the same content as seen here.
 This was made in anticipation of my placement search, allowing potential employers to see my work in a visual format.
 My skillset was very lacking at that time as this had only been the second website I had developed and thus aesthetically the layout looked very cheap and outdated; functionality wise, everything was very restrictive as all content was housed on a singular page which meant I could not include all my pieces of content.
 Wanting to test my new and improved skillset, I decided to rework the website and incorporate all the details and elements I had not been able to implement previously.